RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 This plugin focuses on generating client code for gRPC Gateway, do not care about the openapi specifiction, or the field_behavior option.

-This plugin do not fully responsible for the protobuf message marshal/unmarshal, instead, it depends on the `ts_proto` plugin to generate the marshal/unmarshal code.
+This plugin do not fully responsible for the protobuf message marshal/unmarshal, instead, it depends on the [`ts_proto`](https://github.com/stephenh/ts-proto) plugin or [`protobuf-es`](https://github.com/bufbuild/protobuf-es) plugin to generate the marshal/unmarshal code.

 This plugin designed to implement the Service Client stubs for gRPC gateway, so it do not support multiple HTTP methods for one RPC (That means it do not care about `google.api.http.additional_bindings` option).